Company logo | Codica

 Per-user pricing

-SaaS business model pricing is designed to generate revenue based on the number of users accessing the software.
+This SaaS business model pricing is designed to generate revenue based on the number of users accessing the software.
 In this matter, the SaaS-providing company changes a fixed price for each customer who uses the software.
 Usually, they operate on a monthly or annual basis.

-Typically, this pricing model is the most common among companies heavily relying on teamwork and online collaboration.
-Thus, the per-user pricing model is very profitable yet flexible in terms of scaling itself.
 For instance, it can be adjusted to offer a single-person or enterprise-level subscription.
 Teams also benefit from this model as it allows them to scale their usage of the software as they grow while also providing predictable costs that can be budgeted.

 Tiered pricing

 At its core lies the idea of providing different pricing plans where each plan has a different set of features and functionality depending on the price threshold.
 Typically, pricing caps are organized in tiers, each offering a progressively higher level of service.
-In this matter, the cheapest versions provide everything for comfortable usage covering all the basic functionality, yet with minor limitations important to some users.
-Here’s the most common implementation of this model by DocuSign.

 Tiered pricing model in DocuSign

 The main advantage of tiered pricing is that it offers users a variety of choices that best meet their needs.
-Thus, thanks to the flexibility, this model allows SaaS companies to cover a much broader audience and quickly cover attention.
+Thus, thanks to the flexibility, this model allows SaaS companies to cover a much broader audience and quickly grab attention.

 Hybrid pricing